 If you are interested in making cakes or know someone who is, this 256-page cookbook is a MUST.
 There are recipes for icebox cakes, cookie cakes, single layer cakes, cupcakes, layered cakes, ice cream cakes, cheesecakes, and holiday cakes.
 PLUS, there is a whole section where Lindsay shares all of her tips that take cakes from average to beautiful.

-Today’s recipe for Peppermint Chocolate Brownie Cheesecake is a based on her Mint Chocolate Brownie Cheesecake recipe from the book.
+Today’s recipe for Peppermint Cheesecake With Brownie Crust is a based on her Mint Chocolate Brownie Cheesecake recipe from the book.
 I wanted to make a holiday version of the recipe so I left out the green food coloring and added peppermint bark bits.